SignPath/Website-old/src/features/maturity.md

 * Certificates can be installed on machines without allowing key export.
 However, this relies on DPAPI storage, which relies on password secrecy and supports several restore options.
 DPAPI should not be trusted to keep secrets from people with access to the computer or disk, whether physical or remote, running or at rest.
 * While DPAPI supports a certain level of event logging, this is intended for troubleshooting, not security.
-* While CryptoAPI (which is used by Microsoft's signing tools) provides logging, it is up to the computer's administrator to ensure that logging is enabled, that logs are stored for a defined period, and that logs cannot not be truncated and will not roll over.
+* While CryptoAPI (which is used by Microsoft's signing tools) provides logging, it is up to the computer's administrator to ensure that logging is enabled, that logs are stored for a defined period, and that logs cannot be truncated and will not roll over.
 * Even if the private key cannot be obtained as clear text, it can still be used by authorized users and services to create unwanted signatures.
 * Key theft or abuse cannot be detected reliably.